Updated: Aug 9

-The battle has been considered as one of the most significant in English history & in my opinion a major turning point in British history.
+The battle of Bosworth has been considered as one of the most significant in English history & in my opinion a major turning point in British history.

 Not only did it bring a new king to the throne, but also a new dynasty.
 The House of Tudor would last 118 years & bring profound social, religious, economic, & political change not just in England & Wales, but throughout the rest of the British Isles & Europe.
 But another story……